 Salaries and service costs consist of payroll related costs and T&E required to deliver the Company's services to its clients and talents.
-The decrease in salaries and service costs of 13.2% for the three months ended March 31, 2017 when compared to the three months ended March 31, 2016 was primarily due to severance paid to the Company's former Chief Executive Officer and another employee in 2016 and more effective management of T&E.
+The 2.1% decrease in salaries and service costs for the three months ended March 31, 2018 when compared to the three months ended March 31, 2017 was primarily due to changes in personnel to better align the number of employees at each Wilhelmina office with the needs of each geographic region, a reduction in share based payment expense, and more effective management of T&E.